browserengineering/book/book/accessibility.md

                 browser.handle_hover(event.motion)
 ```

-Now the browser should listen to the hovered position, determine if it's over an
+Now the browser should listen to the hovered position, determine if
-accessibility node, and highlight that node.
-We'll do that in
+it's over an accessibility node, and highlight that node.
+We don't
-`composite_raster_and_draw`, and in `handle_hover` just set the corresponding
-dirty bit.
+want to disturb our normal rendering cadence, so in `handle_hover`
+we'll save the hover event and then in `composite_raster_and_draw`
+we'll react to the hover:

 ``` {.python}
 class Browser: